MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-Occures due to the following:
+Occurs due to the following reasons:
 1. New update is available, and the user hasn't triggered update instance
 2. Last update failed and the user hasn't triggered update instance